mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

-# Docker Deployment to Kubernetes (AKS) using VSTS
+# Deploy application to AKS using Kubernetes

 ## Overview